hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

   |CF	|1.42|
   |Mean imputation|	93.47|

-- The following figure shows the results of imputation on `click` data.
-Each subplot shows the `click` number of `keyword` along time.
+- The following figure shows the results of imputation on `click` data for 4 keywords.
+Each subplot shows the `click` number of the `keyword` along time.
 Vertical lines correspond to non-missing data.

   ![photo]({{ site.url }}/myimages/campanja_imputation_click.png)

-- Parameter selection on `conversion` data
+- Similarly, parameter selection on `conversion` data is shown in the following table.

   |Rank | Lambda | NumIter | RMSE|
   |:--|:--|:--|:--|